Brunch & Batter

 Storage

 The crust can be par-baked 24 hours in advance.
-The quiche is best served the same day it is made, but will keep refrigerated for up to 3 days when wrapped in plastic wrap.
+The quiche is best served the same day it is made, but it will keep refrigerated for up to 3 days when wrapped in plastic wrap.

 Frequently asked questions